This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 Yes, these date balls are naturally vegan.
 They are sweetened with maple syrup and are made with dates, cocoa powder, nuts, and coconut flakes.

-These chocolate coconut date balls will last up to one week from making them when stored in the refrigerator.
+These chocolate coconut date balls will last up to one week from making them when stored in an airtight container in the fridge.

 More Recipes To Try Next!